mahi97/SpotifyControl/README.md

 ## License

-You may use, adapt, modify, and etc. Any way you want ;)
+You may use, adapt, modify, and etc. Any way you want.